The Congress Socialist Party (CSP) was founded in 1934 as a socialist caucus within the Indian National Congress [INC].

 At this conference, held in Bombay October 22-23 October 1934, they formed a new All India party, the Congress Socialist Party.

-J. P Narayan became general secretary of the party and Masani joint secretary.
+J. P Narayan became the general secretary of the party and Masani joint secretary.

 In the new party, the greeting ‘comrade‘ was used.